What is my purpose as a human being? Sitting in my tiny London apartment, nearing the end of 2016, this was a question I was seriously asking myself.

 Jumping in the Deep End

 The Bitcoin evolution was taking hold and quickly gaining momentum.
 An opportune moment presented itself; Block^Shift Services was launched.

 Starting out as a very basic startup service, we progressed almost as rapidly as the Bitcoin price through to the end of the year.
 If you sift through some older posts you will see that reaching $10k/BTC completely dwarfed my most optimistic price estimates.

 Planning Ahead, Reflecting Backwards, Arriving at the Present

 – Spreading adoption (Jan 2018: $10,500/BTC)

-Block^Shift has morphed into a sophisticated brokerage, added storage services, mining pools, expanded into token management and arbitrage trading.
+Block^Shift has morphed into a capable brokerage we’ve added storage services, mining contracts, expanded into token management and arbitrage trading.
 We will continue to grow each of these services but recognise that it is all peripheral against the more important mission of spreading Bitcoin education.

 Forthcoming posts will take a focused look at price analyses (throwing the bones), developments within Block^Shift, and more philosophical meanderings.
 Expect continuing themes of anarchism and personal sovereignty.

 It always astounds me to admit how inferior my knowledge once was.
 Most likely, my future self will be saying the same thing not so long from now.
 It reminds me of the Louis Armstrong lyric, “They’ll learn much more, than I’ll never know”.